awsdocs/aws-javascript-developer-guide-v2/doc_source/getting-started-browser.md

 ## Step 3: Create the HTML Page<a name="getting-started-browser-create-html"></a>

 The sample app consists of a single HTML page that contains the user interface and browser script\.
-Create an HTML document and copy the following contents into it\.
-The page includes an `<audio>` element to play the synthesized speech, and a `<p>` element to display messages\.
+To begin, create an HTML document and copy the following contents into it\.
+The page includes an input field and button, an `<audio>` element to play the synthesized speech, and a `<p>` element to display messages\. \(Note that the full example is shown at the bottom of this page\.\)

 For more information on the `<audio>` element, see [The Embed Audio element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/audio) on the [Mozilla Developer website\.](https://developer.mozilla.org/en-US/)